Spain (Kingdom of Spain)

 1. Fire Mountains (Montañas del Fuego) – Timanfaya National Park

 Timanfaya National Park is the spectacular part of the island, a protected space where some of the volcanoes are still active.
 An incredible landscape, the absense of vegetation and unique colours makes this place very different to anything I’ve seen before.
 To avoid crowds try to arrive whether early morning or late afternoon.
 During the season the traffic jam to enter the park is terrible.
 Check opening hours as they differ depending on a season.
-The fee is 10 Euro per adult.
+The fee is 12 Euro per adult (2023).

-It’s possible to explore some part of the park for free.
-But you cannot drive vehicles outside the asphalted areas open to the public.
+It’s possible to explore some parts of the park by car for free.
+Just follow public asphalted roads.
 Best time to drive through the park is just after the sunset.
-The volcano landscape changes into grey and brown tints mixed with black lava rocks.
+The volcano landscape changes into a grey and brown tints mixed with black lava rocks.
 You actually feel like on another planet.
 I was there on the beginning of March and there were almost no tourists.
-Lanzarote volcano scenery was a host place while shooting few movies for it’s otherworldly atmosphere!

-I was staying in Tinajo, which is a convenient starting point for few volcano hiking routs.
-This land is a paradise for adventurous hiking.
+I was staying in Tinajo, which is a convenient starting point for few volcano hiking routes.
+This land is a paradise for adventurous hikers.
 The impressive red coastal volcano was one of my targets.
-Located a little south from La Santa, a small touristic town.
+It is located a little south from La Santa (small touristic town).
 The volcano is much more fascinating from the south side.
 Also possible to climb but be careful as it’s quite steep at the end your feet are totally sinking in lava gravel.
-The surrounding view of the black lava rocky coastal is stunning.
+The surrounding view of the black lava rocky coast is stunning.

 Hiking Volcan EL Cuervo is very easy.
 There’s a small parking along the road, where you can leave your car and start walking toward El Cuervo Volcano through lunar fields.
-Green-graphite landscape with Fire Mountains on the background makes incredible scenery.
-It takes about 30 minutes to get near the volcano.
-There’s a path so you can walk inside the crater and then around it.
+Green-graphite landscape with Fire Mountains in the background makes this route one of the most magnificent hikes in Lanzarote.
+It takes about 30 minutes to reach the volcano.
+There’s a path so you can walk inside the crater and another path taking you around it.

 Volcan El Cuervo on background steppe

-4. Caldera Blanca - the best places in Lanzarote!
+4. Caldera Blanca - stunning hike in Lanzarote!

 The small Montana Caldera is ahead of Caldera Blanca.
 Reaching the highest rim might be a little challenging but if you are a good hiker the distance should not be an issue.
 Don’t forget to carry plenty water with you, I can only imagine how hot it gets in summer months.
 It was also very windy at the time I was in the island, the wind did not stop for 10 days.
 You will also need a sun lotion!
 Bloody hell!
-My face after first hiking day looked totally red, the sun is very aggressive, despite strong cold wind.
+My face after first hiking day looked totally red, despite cold wind the sun is very aggressive.

 sheep at Caldera Blanca